-Following the implementation of P.40/2019 which established the 1% principle and subsequent grant change Jersey Heritage has been able to employ additional staff to fulfil vital roles such as finds recording, digital preservation, conservation and cataloguing.
+Following the implementation of P.40/2019 that established the 1% principle and subsequent grant change, Jersey Heritage has been able to employ additional staff to fulfil vital roles, such as finds recording, digital preservation, conservation and cataloguing.
 The organisation has used these additional roles as an opportunity to start succession planning and building the next generation of heritage professionals for Jersey.

-In 2020 only 9 of our permanent staff were in the 21-40 age bracket, by the start of 2024 this had grown significantly to 28 members of staff, the age profile of the organisation is shown below.
+In 2020, only nine of our permanent staff were in the 21-40 age bracket.
+By the start of 2024, this had grown significantly to 28 members of staff.
+The age profile of the organisation is shown below: